potatoqualitee/dbatools.ai/README.md

-# dbatools.ai: A Copilot for SQL Server Databases
+# dbatools.ai: A Copilot for SQL Server Databases and dbatools

 dbatools.ai is a PowerShell module that acts as a helpful assistant for SQL Server databases and dbatools.
-It lets developers and DBAs explore their databases using plain English commands and execute dbatools commands using natural language queries.
-This project is a proof of concept designed to show PowerShell and .NET developers how to create a database assistant and a dbatools copilot using OpenAI models.
+It lets developers and DBAs explore their databases using plain English commands, convert files to structured data for SQL Server import, and execute dbatools commands using natural language queries.
+This project is designed to show PowerShell and .NET developers how to create a database assistant and a dbatools copilot using OpenAI models.

 And it works surprisingly well!
 Check this out — I used the laziest language possible and it still came through.